PHL Website FAQ – Top Policyholder Questions

 Rehabilitation is a Court-approved, organized process to help a company recover from financial distress.
 In this instance, the Connecticut Insurance Commissioner will operate PHL under Court supervision as the appointed Rehabilitator throughout the case rather than PHL’s management.

-The goal of the proceeding is to develop a plan of rehabilitation that maximize the value of PHL’s assets and equitably administers the PHL business for the benefit of all policy and annuity holders.
-The plan is developed by the Rehabilitator but must be approved by the Court.
-A plan might move policies to another, stronger insurance company; or offer policyholders a choice among policy modifications or buyouts.
-The Rehabilitator is in the early stages of the plan development.
-These are just illustrations of what may be features of a plan.
+The goal of the proceeding is to develop a plan of rehabilitation that maximizes the value of PHL’s assets and equitably administers the PHL business for the benefit of all policy and annuity holders.
+A plan may include movement of policies to a stronger insurance company, an offer to policyholders of a choice among policy modifications or buyouts, and other alternatives.
+The Rehabilitator is continuing its development of the plan, which must then be approved by the Court.

 3. How long will this go on?

-The Rehabilitator expects to develop a rehabilitaiton plan by mid-2025.
+The Rehabilitator expects to develop a rehabilitation plan and submit it to the Court for approval by mid-2025.
 That is just an estimate, and it could take longer.
+Once approved by the Court, implementation of a rehabilitation plan may take six or more months.

 4. How does a rehabilitation differ from a liquidation?